ADVERTISING AGENCIES, GRAPHIC DESIGNERS, BRAND OWNERS . . .

-Fonts are used in virtually every media that exists.
-However, fonts are perhaps the most taken for granted tool in any creative toolbox.
-Imagine your retention results if all but Arial and Times New Roman were removed from your workflow.
+Look around.
+Typefaces (fonts) are used in virtually every type of media that exists, however they are perhaps the most taken for granted tool in any creative toolbox.

-Language (legalese) in EULAs can be intimidating and difficult to understand unless you have font licensing experience and knowledge of the technologies and terms behind the font licensing models.
+Language (legalese and technicalese) in EULAs can be intimidating and ambiguous unless you have font licensing experience and knowledge of the technologies and terminology.

 Font foundries and font designers expect full compliance with their EULAs.
-Licensees must be prepared to read, sign, and abide by the EULA of each and every font they purchase.
+Licensees must be prepared to read, sign, and abide by the EULA of each and every font they license.

 With all the confusion around font licensing, how do you know if you’re licensed properly?